pearl-yu/twitch_project/README.md

   - Need to find a way to extract audios faster, and also something to correct for gibberish word.
 (Google caption service charges a fee.
 The Facebook wav2vec doesn't.
 We may need finetuning in the future, but not now.)
 - With the transcript, we need to construct an 'interaction variable'.
   - There could be gaming background voice.
+  - How do we define interaction, or interaction levels?
+Is there any literature that classify it?
+  - Attend to viewer chats./ Attend to the game itself.

  Task of this week 1 (priority): It's slow.
 Try to parallel the process, ask Joao for some help.
  Task of this week 2: The specification of the second and third term could be improved.
 Look up content creators literature, empirical/modeling/analytical models.